by Nicola Burnell

 They say that timing is everything.
 When shit happens, you have to step back, take a deep breath and look for the glimmer of light in the darkness.
 I'm usually pretty good doing at that.
 At least I thought I was, until the night my cat Soukie failed to come home.

 I'd seen the various LOST CAT signs tacked to poles around my neighborhood.
-How sad, I'd thought, smug in the knowledge that my cat was different.
+How sad, I'd think, smug in the knowledge that my cat was different.
 She would never get lost.
 She was crazy, wild and vicious.

 She wasn't your typical Feed me, Pet me, Love me cat.
-She was your hide-behind-the –chair-to-ambush-the-dog-or-unsuspecting-house-guest-or-anyone-stupid-enough-to-piss-her-off cat.
+She was your hide-behind-the-chair-to-ambush-the-dog-or-unsuspecting-house-guest-or-anyone-stupid-enough-to-piss-her-off cat.

 Her looks were deceiving – who wouldn't want to pet her?
 She was absolutely gorgeous!